sfespinosa/sfespinosa/README.md

 ## Hi there!
 My name is Scott! 👋
 I'm a Software Engineer based in the San Francisco Bay Area.
 Graduated from Flatiron School after 8+ years in the healthcare/pharmaceutical industry.
+I love to travel, play video games, and anything related to the [MCU](https://www.marvel.com/movies).

 - 😄 Pronouns: he/him/his
 - 🤔 I’m looking for opportunities as a Full-Stack Software Engineer